CadQuery/cadquery/doc/primer.rst

 Think of selectors as the equivalent of your hand and mouse, if you were to build an object using a conventional CAD system.

-You can learn more about selectors :ref:`selectors`
+See :ref:`selectors` to learn more.

 Construction Geometry